mssgill/hscSphinx/pipeline/multiband.rst

 The pipeline stacking script ``stack.py`` also produces source catalogs for stacked coadds, and if you're only interested in one band these catalogs are fine.
+However, there are some obvious (and some not-so-obvious) problems which occur when using these catalogs for multiple filters.
+Clearly, some objects will not have been detected in all bands, and colors will not be available for those objects.
+However, a more subtle problem occurs when measuring model magnitudes on galaxies.

+Forced Photometry
+^^^^^^^^^^^^^^^^^

+The problem of dealing with sources detected in only some bands is handled with 'forced photometry'.
+Forced photometry is a process in which the coordinates from detections made in one image are used to perform measurements in another image.
+Typically, the detection image is a specific filter, e.g. HSC-I, and the forced image was taken with a different filter.
+The purpose for this is to obtain fluxes for objects which are too faint to be detected in a given filter.
+For example, if a source is detected in HSC-I but not in HSC-R, we can use the coordinates measured in the HSC-I band image to 'force' measure a flux in the HSC-R image.
+By doing this, we can detect in e.g. HSC-I, and still obtain G,R,I,Z,Y photometry for all sources, regardless of whether or not they provided enough flux for detection (e.g. 5-sigma) in any of the other bands.

+Model magnitude issues
+^^^^^^^^^^^^^^^^^^^^^^

+To measure a galaxy flux in a consistent way, the same galaxy profile parameters (exponential, de Vaucouleur) must be used in each filter **[need ref]**.
+The outputs of ``stack.py`` contain model magnitudes based on different profile parameters, and colors based on these measurements are not consistent.

+The multiband solution
+^^^^^^^^^^^^^^^^^^^^^^

-However, a blended object which is observed in different bands, will not in general be deblended by the pipeline in the same way in both e.g. HSC-I and HSC-R.  This means that R-I colors based on ``stack.py`` catalogs are not consistent.
-In order to solve this, a final processing step has been added to compile a catalog of sources detected in all bands, and ensure that the same pixel footprints and deblending parameters are used for measurements in all bands.
+In order to solve these issues, a final processing step has been added to compile a catalog of sources detected in any of the observed bands, and to ensure that the same pixel footprints, deblending parameters, and model profiles are then used for measurements in all bands.

 As with :ref:`coadd processing <coadd_proc>`, multiband processing can be done with a single process ``multiBand.py``, or as a sequence of a